awsdocs/amazon-ec2-user-guide/doc_source/work-with-spot-fleets.md

 + Health check replacement is supported only for Spot Fleets that maintain a target capacity \(fleets of type `maintain`\), not for one\-time Spot Fleets \(fleets of type `request`\)\.
 + Health check replacement is supported only for Spot Instances\.
 This feature is not supported for On\-Demand Instances\.
 + You can configure your Spot Fleet to replace unhealthy instances only when you create it\.
-+ IAM users can use health check replacement only if they have permission to call the `ec2:DescribeInstanceStatus` action\.
++ Users can use health check replacement only if they have permission to call the `ec2:DescribeInstanceStatus` action\.

 ------
 #### [ Console ]